Munim-Ali/interview-questions/README.md

 1. Array.isArray
 2. Object.prototype.toString.call(obj)

+**_Question 9:_**What are closures?
+**_Solution_**: A closure is a function that retains access to variables from its parent scope, even after the parent function has executed.

+**_Question 10:_**What are lexical scope?
+**_Solution_**: Lexical Scope means that a function can access variables defined in its parent scope, even if the function is executed outside that scope.
+🔹 Lexical refers to the position where variables and functions are declared in the code.

 **REACT QUESTIONS**

 **_Question 1:_** What is the basic difference between Class and functional components in react, Why functional components are introduced?
 What was the drawback in class components in React.